Social Media for Lawyers

 - Engaging with your target audience and the legal community – Remember when we mentioned it’s best not to burn bridges in case you ever need them?
 Again, this is what social media is all about: connecting audiences so they can find you at the right place, at the right time.
 Keeping the social media bridge open gives you greater chances of reaching audiences that need your services but otherwise might have missed you if you hadn’t built that connectivity.

-- Attracting prospective clients – In this day and age, users do not take a linear journey towards their purchases; they navigate back and forth between various channels.
+- Attracting prospective clients – In this day and age, users do not take a linear journey toward their purchases; they navigate back and forth between various channels.
 In order to remain on their path towards deciding on legal representation, firms should diversify.
 In other words, avoid putting all your eggs in one social basket and create content that stretches out across various different channels – like, for instance, Facebook, Instagram, and Twitter.

 - Establishing your firm as a thought leader – Does your firm specialize in a practice area?
 If so, showcase it by providing insights and informational content that’s relevant to that specific niche.
 In return, this builds trust and might even be the differentiator between you and others.